x-orpheus/catch-react-error/doc/catch-react-error_EN.md

 }
 ```

-The parameter of the `catchreacterror` function is the `ErrorBoundary` component.
-The user can use a custom `ErrorBoundary`, or use the default `DefaultErrorBoundary` component if it is not passed;
+The parameter of the `catchreacterror` function is the an error boundary component which the default value is `DefaultErrorBoundary` component

-The `catchreacterror` core code is as follows:
+The `catchreacterror` core code is something as follow:

 ```jsx
 import React, { Component, forwardRef } from "react";